-Things have settled down considerably in the new millennium but Peru is still prone to civil unrest and large scale protests.
+Things have settled down considerably, but Peru is still prone to civil unrest and large scale protests.

-While tourism is rarely a target, travellers sometimes find themselves in the wrong place at the wrong time.
+While travelers are rarely a target, you may find yourself in the wrong place at the wrong time.

 Peru is experiencing a period of unprecedented prosperity, mainly due to a boom in natural resources but also in part to the growing tourism industry.
-Yet more than 50 per cent of the population still lives below the poverty line, with a huge rift between rich and poor.
+Yet more than 50% of the population still lives below the poverty line, with a huge rift between rich and poor.
 This contributes to the country's rampant petty crime but also breeds political discontent in the marginalised masses.

 It is Peru's poor rural communities that are most affected by the scramble for resources yet very little of the profit filters back down.
 Foreign companies run the mining and drilling operations and most of the revenue is exported.
 What wealth remains is distributed by a small group of powerful people based in the capital.